Side-by-side text viewer

 - You can compare either a work-text with the version-text

 You can compare text in either Latin original or modern English translation.
 Click on the button in the title window to change views.

 If you are interested in reading the text easily, we recommend choosing a manuscript-text in the left-hand viewer window and either a version-text, the work-text or a different manuscript-text in the right-hand viewer to compare the unsettled regions.

 Like medieval readers, who might only have had one copy to read, our edition gives you an immediate entry into the individual manuscript copies of a work.
-But unlike a medieval reader, the version- and work-texts show you exactly how that manuscript-text relates to the entire corpus of surviving manuscript copies of the Declaration of Arbroath.
+But unlike a medieval reader, the version- and work-texts show you exactly how that manuscript-text relates to the entire corpus of surviving manuscript copies of the work being edited.